ionide/ionide-vscode-fsharp/CONTRIBUTING.md

 ## Pull requests

-Good pull requests - patches, improvements, new features - are a fantastic help.
-They should remain focused in scope and avoid containing unrelated commits.
+Every pull request must have a matching issue that has been discussed with the maintainers.
+Link the pull request to that issue, keep it focused in scope, and avoid unrelated commits.

 **IMPORTANT**: By submitting a patch, you agree that your work will be licensed under the license used by the project.

-If you have any large pull request in mind (e.g. implementing features, refactoring code, etc), **please ask first** otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
+Maintainers may close a pull request and use the issue as the basis for an agent-produced implementation instead.
+The submitted analysis and code remain valuable inputs to that work.

 Please adhere to the coding conventions in the project (indentation, accurate comments, etc.).